webgpu/webgpufundamentals/webgpu/lessons/webgpu-bind-group-layouts.md

 error since we'd be specifying a portion of the buffer that's out of range.

 In `setBindGroup` we now pass in 1 offset for each buffer that has dynamic offsets.
 Since we marked all 3 entries in the bind group layout as
-`hasDynamicOffset: true` we need 3 offsets
+`hasDynamicOffset: true` we need 3 offsets in the order of their binding slot.

 ```js
   ...